-5. Identifying the Goldman-Turaev Lie bialgebra
+5. Identifying the Goldman-Turaev Lie Bialgebra

-In this section we establish our main results: we identify the Goldman-Turaev Lie bialgebra in the low s-filtered degree quotients of $\mathbb{C}\tilde{\mathcal{T}}$, and show that the Kontsevich integral induces a homomorphic expansion on this space with respect to the s-filtration.
-Appealing to the principle summarized in Section 2 we present diagrams like (??), where the induced map η is the Goldman bracket and the self intersection map μ , repsectively.
+In this section we establish our main results: we identify the Goldman-Turaev Lie bialgebra in the low s-filtered degree quotients of $\mathbb{C}\tilde{\mathcal{T}}$ , and show that the Kontsevich integral induces a homomorphic expansion on this space with respect to the s-filtration.
+Appealing to the principle summarized in Section 2 we present diagrams like (2.1), where the induced map $\eta$ is the Goldman bracket and the self intersection map $\mu$ , repsectively.
 We deduce the homomorphicity of the expansion from the naturality of the construction as in (2.4).
-For Z: Please make this remark formal.